LucasJanin/Home/Projects/StandingDeskAutomation/README.md

 # Ikea Standing Desk Automation #

 I'm using the Ikea Idasen ESPHome Component (https://github.com/j5lien/esphome-idasen-desk-controller).
-The ESP32 control via Bluetooth the desk, it  was relatively easy to control.
+The desk control ny ESP32 via Bluetooth.
+The component is easy to use.
+Just install ESPHome on HASSIO or Docker.
+I'm using Google Chrome for flashing the ESP, my only usage of Chrome :-).

-My target was to change position in between sitting and standing every x minutes.
-But this motion shuld be paeninng when I'm note front of my computer (water, bathroom,..).
-This sould be only apenning during the day.
-I'm using Node Red to control this device, more easy than the HA automation.
+My target was to change position between sitting and standing during the day.
+For now, the trigger append after be sitting duging 70 minutes and 40 minutes of standing.
+This trigger will wait for specific conditions:

+- I'm away from my computer (motion in my appatement for now, until I have more accurate desk presence).
+- Motion only append inbetween 9 AM and 8 PM, except the last move to sitting position.
+- Motion will not appending if I'm in a call (microphone used)

+Of cause, I'm using Node Red to control this device, easyer than the HA automation (for my point of view).

-I create a timer using a flow variable by runnig every minute an inject and increment this flow variable if my compter is used at my desk (check the Mac Occupancy Template : https://github.com/LucasJanin/Home/tree/main/HomeAssistant/macOccupancyTemplate).
+I create a timer using a flow variable by running every minute via an inject node and increment this flow variable if my computer is used at my desk (check the Mac Occupancy Template : https://github.com/LucasJanin/Home/tree/main/HomeAssistant/macOccupancyTemplate).

 My configuration for ESPhome :